-Figure 7: Example of requirement for developers to install conduit cabling
+Figure 7: Example of requirement for developers to install conduit from public right-of-way to building

-Ensuring the installation of in-building pathways and
+Ensuring the installation of in-building pathways and cabling

 Indoor cabling is one of the largest costs and areas of uncertainty for a network service provider.
 This problem is especially pronounced in apartment buildings and office buildings, where the provider must cable long distances to reach individual customers.